A bunch of you are probably thinking: what do you mean “how to choose the best Airbnb?” Isn’t that common sense?

 - Cost effective (usually)

-- Flexible hosts (especially with check-in and check-out)
+- Flexible hosts (especially with regards to check-in and check-out)

 - Local neighborhoods, rather than touristy ones